 Balcony FlooringConvenient options for elegant balcony floors

-Why put up with boring concrete on your balcony when in an hour or less you could have an elegant natural wood or stone tile surface that will compliment your interior flooring and give you more opportunity for enjoyment?
+Why put up with drab grey concrete when in just an hour or so you could be enjoying an elegant natural wood surface on your balcony?

-And there’s no tedious surface preparation required either… just give the balcony floor a good sweep.
+And there’s no tedious surface preparation needed either… just give the balcony floor a good sweep.
 Then you simply clip the tiles to each other with the inbuilt connecting tabs, which locks them securely in position.
-And you don’t need to worry about alignment or spacing of the tiles, because the connecting tabs ensure each tile is automatically aligned perfectly with precise spacing.
+You don’t even need to worry about alignment or spacing, because the connecting tabs ensure each tile is automatically aligned with precise spacing.

-Although interlocking deck tiles are not normally regarded as a “permanent “ structure, you should always seek approval from the building owner or condo management authority before purchasing any tiles and maybe check any local building codes.
-As they are essentially a ‘floating floor’ covering and the plastic mesh base on the underside of the tiles allows water to flow away unobstructed as it normally would on an uncovered balcony floor, you really should not face any objections from the building owner/condo authority.
+Although interlocking deck tiles are not normally regarded as a ‘permanent’ structure, you should always seek approval from the building owner or condo management authority before purchasing any tiles and maybe check any local building codes.
+As they are essentially a ‘floating floor’ with the plastic mesh base allowing water to flow away unobstructed as it would on any uncovered balcony floor, you really shouldn’t face objections from the building owner/condo authority.
 And because the interlocking tabs hold each tile tightly in place, they won’t fall off the balcony or blow away in normal wind gusts.

 Interlocking balcony tiles need very little maintenance.
 Just sweep your balcony floor with a broom every so often to remove dirt or maybe give them a wash with water.
-In the Fall, if you live in an area where you are faced with a lot of falling leaves, it’s probably a good idea to vacuum between the tiles from time to time to prevent any buildup of leaf debris.
+In the Fall, if you live in an area with a lot of falling leaves, it’s a good idea to vacuum between the tiles from time to time to prevent any buildup of leaf debris.

-But whichever tile you choose – wood, composite wood, stone or pebble – you’re sure to be delighted not only because your balcony will look so much better, but you’ll enjoy using it much more for relaxing or entertaining.
+Whichever type of tile you choose – interlocking deck tiles or porcelain pavers – you’re sure to be delighted not only because your balcony will look so much better, but you’ll enjoy using it so much more.